Nov 17, 2021

 As said above, limiting logins attempts can be lifesaving.
 Combined with high entropy, it dramatically reduces the risk of successful online attacks.

 Without such a mechanism, an attacker can breach using brute force.
 Keep in mind that secure encryption is theoretical.
 Any encryption method can be breached at some point.
-No attempts limitation allows infinite tries to the attacker who’s likely to automate the process of trial and error and test at the bare minimum thousands per second.
-You don’t want that.
+No attempts limitation allows infinite tries to the attacker who's likely to automate the process of trial and error and test at the bare minimum thousands per second.
+You don't want that.
+This is why tries limitation is one of the most recommended elements to create a secure password policy.

 Robustness control